Erianafranky/frontend-app/README.md

 # frontend-app
 A simple Money Transfer app That enables users to register and login inorder to tstart sending or topping up account.

+# Hosting
+I have hosted the app on firebase you can find it here `https://fir-project-5e03d.firebaseapp.com/`